Tamhat/Tamhat/README.md

 ### 💼 About Me

 I am a **Full Stack Developer** with over **5+ years of experience** in delivering high-performance web applications.
-Skilled in JavaScript, Python, and frameworks/libraries like React.js, Vue.js, Next.js, Express.js, and Node.js.
+Skilled in Nodejs, JavaScript, Python, and frameworks/libraries like React.js, Vue.js, Next.js, Express.js, and Node.js.
 With a strong foundation in both frontend and backend development, I build scalable, high-performance applications that meet complex business needs.
 Adept in RESTful APIs, database management, and implementing clean, maintainable code aligned with industry best practices.

 ---